rlugojr/sample-apps/README.md

 - To see more about creating your own stagers, check out [sample-stagers](https://github.com/apcera/sample-stagers)

-- To see more about creating applications with manifest files, check out [example-ruby-manifest](https://github.com/apcera/sample-apps/tree/master/example-ruby-manifest).
+- To see more about creating applications with single-job manifest files, check out [example-ruby-manifest](https://github.com/apcera/sample-apps/tree/master/example-ruby-manifest).

+- - To see more about creating applications with multi-job manifest, check out [sample-manifests](https://github.com/apcera/sample-manifests).

 - To see more about promoting an application to act as a service gateway, see [example-redis-sg](https://github.com/apcera/sample-apps/tree/master/example-redis-sg).